software-architects/time-cockpit-website/content/en/blog/2014/09/12/10-OData-FAQs.md

                 .ToArray();
         }
     }
 }{% endhighlight %}<p xmlns="http://www.w3.org/1999/xhtml">Now think about where this approach would lead us to in a more complex, real-world example.
 You would likely create dozens or even hundreds of different services to access your database via the web service layer.
 Each time the client application’s developer wants to add a feature that needs another kind of filtering or sorting, you need to extend and deploy the service layer.
 In practice, this is often not done.
 Generic data access functions like <em>get all customers</em> are used and people end up having performance problems because they do not use the database for what it is good at (efficient querying) and transfer an unnecessary large amount of data.</p><p xmlns="http://www.w3.org/1999/xhtml">Wouldn’t it be nice if we had a more generic web service?
 The approach shown above reminds me a bit of the "good" old times when I had been programming <a href="http://en.wikipedia.org/wiki/DBase" target="_blank">dBase</a> and <a href="http://en.wikipedia.org/wiki/Btrieve" target="_blank">BTrieve</a>.
 At that time, <a href="http://en.wikipedia.org/wiki/Select_(SQL)" target="_blank">SQL’s SELECT statement</a> was a huge step forward.
 Why not creating a single web service that accepts something like a SELECT statement?
-Well, OData does exactly that.</p><p xmlns="http://www.w3.org/1999/xhtml">Here is the code for adding an OData endpoint to our web API:</p>{% highlight javascript %}[ODataRoutePrefix(&quot;Customer&quot;)] public class CustomerController : ODataController
+Well, OData does exactly that.</p><p xmlns="http://www.w3.org/1999/xhtml">Here is the code for adding an OData endpoint to our web API:</p>{% highlight javascript %}[ODataRoutePrefix("Customer")] public class CustomerController : ODataController
 {
     private OrderManagementContext context = new OrderManagementContext();